oxlip-lang/oxlip-doc/src/doc/capabilities.md

 # Capabilities

-To address the challenges of handwriting OpenAPI and managing large definitions across multiple teams, OAL offers five main capabilities:
+To address the challenges of handwriting OpenAPI and managing large definitions across multiple teams, OAL offers the following capabilities:

 - __human readable__: statement-based language to help with readability (e.g. for code reviews);
 - __declarative__: as with bare OpenAPI in either JSON or YAML.
 Not a general purpose language;